rvatanme/Physics-of-Semiconductors/README.md

 physics of semiconductors in different phases have been the subject of vast majority of studies in the electronic device field.
 Here some of these most important device-related aspect of semiconductors are reviewed.

 ## Carrier Concentration in Bulk Semiconductors
+The concentration of free carriers to move in valence and conduction bands are govern by the Fermi-Dirac static.